shubhamkadam039/Cybersecurity-Internship---Task-4/README.md

    Network Address Translation (NAT) allows multiple devices on a local network to share a single public IP, hiding internal IPs and adding a layer of security.

 ***

-**This report and the attached screenshots fulfill the requirements for Task 4: verifying basic Windows Firewall skills and documenting proof of execution.**